2021-2022 Parent Handbook

 If a child’s behavior requires discipline, AYS staff will handle the inappropriate behavior by redirecting the child to another activity, guiding them through conflict resolution, allowing space and time, and communicating with them in a way that allows them to identify feelings and develop an understanding and respect for the feelings of others.
 AYS staff will discuss the behavior problem with the parent(s) and complete a report as needed.
 If the behavior continues, the Youth Development Leader will schedule a meeting to discuss strategies for improvement.
-If the behavior persists, the parent(s) will be notified of a suspension or permanent removal from Summer Enrichment.
-If at any time AYS determines that the safety of any person or property is in question, AYS has the right to dismiss the child from Summer Enrichment immediately.
+If the behavior persists, the parent(s) will be notified of a suspension or permanent removal from the program.
+If at any time AYS determines that the safety of any person or property is in question, AYS has the right to dismiss the child from the program immediately.
 If a child deliberately damages any property or equipment that AYS is responsible for, the child/parent will be responsible for the cost of replacement.
-For additional information on related AYS policies, please see your Youth Development Leader.

 VISITS FROM GUESTS & NON-PARENTS

 AYS believes that our programs are strengthened by greater parental involvement, and parents are encouraged to visit and participate in the program at any time during regular hours.
-AYS requires a parent to be present with any guests who visit their child and that their interactions are limited to only their child.
+AYS requires a parent to be present with any guests who visit their child and limits their interactions to only their child.
 While it may be tempting to correct or engage other children, AYS asks parents to notify AYS staff and allow them to address any concerns.
 AYS does not allow parents to discipline or question children who are not their own.
-This applies to Summer Enrichment programs or activities on or off site.
-Failure to adhere to this policy could result in parental suspension or expulsion from Summer Enrichment.
+This applies to AYS programs or activities on or off site.
+Failure to adhere to this policy could result in parental suspension or expulsion from the program.

 During the COVID-19 pandemic, AYS requires all individuals who wish to visit a program to work directly with their Youth Development Leader to determine a safe and appropriate way for such a visit to occur.
 If you have any questions or concerns about visits, please speak with your Youth Development Leader.

-Transportation for field trips is arranged through local agencies from the school districts AYS serves.
-AYS will ensure that drivers are at least 18 years of age and hold a valid driver’s license, and that the vehicle has the proper safety features and all other items as required by Indiana law.
-AYS staff will be responsible for the supervision of all children while they are being transported.
+Transportation for field trips or special situations is arranged through local agencies or school buses from the school districts AYS serves.
+AYS will ensure that anyone driving is at least 18 years of age and holds a valid driver’s license and that the vehicle has the proper safety features and all other items as required by Indiana law.
+AYS staff will be responsible for the supervision of all children while they are being transported and will continue to follow all provider eligibility standards during the transportation process.
 Permission slips are required for all field trips and must be signed by an authorized parent/guardian prior to the child being transported.
 Parents may not drop off or pick up their child(ren) while AYS is on a field trip.
 Any exception to this policy must be requested and approved in writing 48 hours prior to the scheduled field trip.
 In the event of an emergency requiring a child to be transported to another location, transportation will be arranged through the school district if possible or a transportation service.
 Any fees incurred in this service will be the responsibility of the parent/guardian.

 AYS may coordinate with other local programs to provide off-site enrichment activities.
 Parents must complete and sign a Field Trip Permission slip before the child can participate.
 Parents will be notified of field trips in advance through communications from the Youth Development Leader.
 AYS may or may not be able to offer alternative activities for those children who are unable to participate in the field trip.